This is where I get to do music reviews based on t-shirts I’ve found from local bands. Not that I know a damned thing about music.

 - Her dad is a long-time local writer/journalist/editor/author/film-maker with connections everywhere.

-That last bullet point is cynical.
+That last bullet point is cynical, and you may think dark thoughts at me for it.
 But not many 13-year-olds with bands get a long feature in the middle of the Good Times.

 Dunn embraced the cystic fibrosis issue hence a t-shirt depicting a set of lungs filled with skulls.
 Young, talented, upbeat, and doomed: she had the whole package.
 And then… she disappeared.